micha-p/sqldump/README.md

 Establishing connections to databases is done by the standard library-functions.
 Credentials taken from a simple html-form are directly submitted to the library without any further processing.

+# Limitations

+- insert and query limited by request length
+- some data types cause problems at driver level
+- only one where clause per field

 # License